GarimaPuri94/Real-Time-Yoga-Pose-Detection/README.md

 T Pose
 Upward Salute Pose
 Hands Under Feet Pose
-which are done by Mediapipe and python libraies
+which are done by Mediapipe and python libraies.